 Social media is gaining traction in the business world.
 Already, Facebook fan pages promote “save here” coupons for both e-commerce and brick-and-mortar locations.
 Mobile marketing enables further social media access—which, in turn, boosts e-commerce flexibility.
-As stated above, flexibility remains the major component of any powerful business strategy.
+As stated above, flexibility remains a major component of any powerful business strategy.
 Consumers love benefits, and they love them served their way.

 Reason Five: Micropayments

 Micropayments have created a retail paradigm shift.
 More consumers are opting for small installment payments over bulk-expense purchases.
 Relative to mobile’s incredible knack for SMS-based offers, micropayments bridge the gap between mobile users and e-commerce platforms.
 More than ever, on-the-go micropayments are governing digital products.
 Here, mobile succeeds in empowering micropayment solutions.
 Micropayments are becoming less platform-based, too.
 They’ve become accessible across e-commerce storefronts, web pages, and mobile apps alike.
 Able to drive cross-platform traffic, micropayments are an indispensable resource.

 Reason Six: Digital Wallets

 Digital wallets, too, have made a big stride in recent years.
 Consumers are using mobile apps to collect, invest, spend and redeem money and credit.
 As a result, digital wallets are inseparable from e-commerce, and they’ve become a near must-have for mobile users.

-Mobile users already invest smartphone memory in online banking.
+Mobile users already invest in smartphone memory in online banking.
 Powerhouse companies, like Amazon, are gaining from online web wallets, too.
 Digital payments aren’t only convenient for mobile shopping, either.
-They’re utilized for music streaming, app subscriptions and video subscriptions.
+They’re utilized for music streaming, app subscriptions, and video subscriptions.
 Creating a cross-benefit strategy is never a bad idea, and global mobile app revenue is experiencing a huge jump from such a discovery.

 As you adapt your e-commerce strategy, don’t neglect the smartphone.
 In upcoming years, they’ll become contingent on one another.
 E-commerce and mobile systems rely upon the same mechanics to become effective, and marketers capable of capitalizing on these mechanics will win in the long run.